-Whenever a request is made, the application server gets any data required for processing the request from memory and, if that data doesn't exist or if it's marked as dirty, it's fetched from its original source.
+Whenever a request is made, the application server gets the data required for processing from memory and, if that data doesn't exist or if it's marked as dirty, new data is fetched from the original source.

 How does it work?